 “But Jess,” I can hear you say, “I can’t stop!
 I need to be on the computer at least eight hours a day!
 Researching, drawing, social media, everything I do uses screens!”

-It’s true that it is hard, if not impossible, to 100% avoid looking at screens these days.
-It’s especially hard for us freelancers.
-Working from home usually means that screens like phones and PCs are needed for almost all work activities.
-“What do I dooooo?”
+It’s true that it is hard to 100% avoid looking at screens these days.
+It’s especially hard, if not impossible, for us freelancers.
+Working from home means that screens like phones and PCs are needed for almost all work activities.

 I’ve got a bunch of tips that can lessen the chances of you getting the dreaded ‘square eyes’.